 ARIA vs Wynn Parking Fees

 Although Wynn Las Vegas isn’t winning any raves for their resort fees, when it comes to parking, this resort is one of the best on the Strip.
-Both self-parking and valet parking is free at this resort.
+Both self-parking and valet parking is free at this property.
 Actually, free parking is included in the resort fee at Wynn Las Vegas, but either way, this makes this resort clearly a better choice in terms of parking.

-Which Has the Best Location Wynn or ARIA
+Which Has the Best Location, Wynn or ARIA

-The Wynn and the ARIA are both located on the Strip, however, the ARIA is in a much better location for walking and visiting many other nearby resorts, casinos and attractions.
+The Wynn and the ARIA are both located on the Strip.
+However, the ARIA is in a much better location for walking and visiting many other nearby resorts, casinos, and attractions.

-ARIA is located in the popular mid-section of the Strip and even though it is set back from the Strip a bit, with just a short walk (10 – 20 minutes) you can be at the Cosmopolitan, New York-New York or the Bellagio.
-On the other side of Las Vegas Blvd, you’ll find Paris, Planet Hollywood and the MGM Grand are also easily accessible.
+ARIA is located in the popular mid-section of the Strip, and even though it is set back from the Strip a bit, with just a short walk (10 – 20 minutes), you can be at The Cosmopolitan, New York-New York or the Bellagio.
+On the other side of Las Vegas Blvd, you’ll find Paris, Planet Hollywood, and the MGM Grand are also easily accessible.

-The ARIA also has a tram called the ARIA Express that will shuttle you for free between Aria, Bellagio, Park MGM and the Shops at Crystals (more about the shops further below).
+The ARIA also has a tram called the ARIA Express that will shuttle you for free between Aria, Bellagio, Park MGM, and the Shops at Crystals (more about the shops further below).